r-o-e-574/twitterclone/README.md

 Peter helped me figure out the logic to setup following and how to manipulate the manytomany field

+Detrich helped me get my notifications setup and going whenever a user is @ in a tweet

 Referenced this code to get a character counter to display how many characters are left for user to tweet https://stackoverflow.com/questions/5371089/count-characters-in-textarea